-A man from Sheffield has been found guilty of preparing to commit an act of terrorism, following an investigation by Counter Terrorism Policing North East.
+A man from Sheffield has been sentenced to 15 years in prison after he was found guilty of preparing to commit an act of terrorism, following an investigation by Counter Terrorism Policing North East.

 Farhad Salah (20/03/95) of Brunswick Road, Sheffield was arrested by officers from Counter Terrorism Policing North East in December 2017, with the support of South Yorkshire Police.
 His arrest resulted in the early disruption of attack planning, before a target could be identified.